 D-3) ii.
-Consideration for bias in algorithms, etc. of AI models
+Consideration for bias in algorithms, etc. of Al models

-- Consider the possibility that bias can be included by each technical element that makes up the AI model (prompts entered by AI business users or non-business users, reference information and collaborating external services used by AI models for inference, etc.) ("3) Fairness") - Make sure AI models are trained with properly represented data sets and AI systems assume no bias based on the fact that bias cannot be completely eliminated from AI models ("3) Fairness")
+- Make sure AI models are trained with properly represented data sets and AI systems assume no bias based on the fact that bias cannot be completely eliminated from AI models ("3) Fairness")